 How to get working from home right in your workplace

-If you’re struggling to come to terms with the challenges of working from home in your business, there are some key measures I think every business should consider.
+If you’re struggling coming to terms with challenges of working from home, here are key measures every business should consider.

-3. Communicate.
-Successful managers constantly let people know where they stand – what they’re doing well and where they need to improve, essentially being basic HR performance feedback.
+Successful managers constantly let people know where they stand – what they’re doing well and where they need to improve.
 Unfortunately, when someone works from home it can be “out of sight, out of mind” on this front.

-5. Keep connected.
 These days apps such as Slack and Google Hangouts let you stay in constant communication with your team members.
-Take advantage of these (just resist the temptation to use them as a tool for checking on whether someone is at their desk) it may just help with employee engagement.
+Take advantage of these (resist temptation of checking on employees) it may just help with employee engagement.

-Remember there can be real benefits to working from home but the reality is leadership and management has to be planted and in some cases, the answer will have to be no. Be prepared for these instances and have a solid, logical reason for why you would deny some employees access to it – and communicate this clearly.
+Real benefits can come from working at home.
+However, the reality is leadership and management needs to be planted and in some cases, the answer will have to be no. Be prepared for these instances and have a solid, logical reason for why you would deny some employees access to it – and communicate this clearly.
 By being consistent and transparent, you’ll get the respect from your employees, while helping create a happier, healthier and more productive workplace.
 If you have any questions regarding flexible working conditions and working from home, speak with the Catalina Consultants team today.